 At the beginning of 1944 the strategic ring around Germany was closed since a long time.
-The final victory over Soviet Russia had become quite illusory, and it was rather in the Ukraine, now near the Romanian and Polish frontier, and in front of Leningrad in the Baltic States, that the eastern cheek of the pincers was increasingly concentrated on the center of the ‘Fortress Europe‘.
+The final victory over Soviet Russia had become quite illusory, and it was rather in the Ukraine, now near the Romanian and Polish frontier, and in front of Leningrad in the Baltic States, that the eastern cheek of the pincers was increasingly concentrated in the center of the ‘Fortress Europe‘.

 The ‘Fortress Europe’ was originally a creation of Propaganda minister Goebbels, who wanted to gain something positive from the strategic ring, which surrounded the Axis powers, and wanted to give the people a feeling of security.
 But already this picture revealed the weakness of the Axis powers: How can one defeat an enemy from a besieged fortress?
 On the other hand, the latter only needs to break the fortress at one point, and the defeat is only a question of time.

-This ‘Fortress Europe’ had a ‘wall’, which was about 9,000 miles long.
+This ‘Fortress Europe’ had a ‘wall’, which was about 9,000 miles (ca. 14,484 km) long.
 In this way it could hardly be defended against all basic strategic principles.
 The enemy had only to knock at weak points and the wall would break in there and forces would have to be thrown from one corner of the threatened fortress into the other.
 This leads to the comparison with a ‘mill’ game.